10 Biggest Stadiums in England

-Built in 1997, the arena differs from typical English stadiums.
-It does not have a standing area behind the goal.
+Built in 1997, this relatively new arena differs from the old traditional English stadiums.
+As a result of the Taylor report, it does not have a standing area behind the goal.
 The Stadium of Light is a 100% all-seated stadium.
-Well, it does not spoil the atmosphere during the match when all 49,000 spectators are singing Elvis Presley’s “Wise Men Say” before the starting whistle.
+Well, it does not spoil the atmosphere during the match when all 49,000 spectators are singing Elvis Presley’s “Can’t Help Falling in Love” before the starting whistle.

 #8 – St James’ Park – Newcastle upon Tyne

 The legendary arena has been home for Newcastle United for over 125 years.
 Such iconic names as Peter Beardsley, Alan Shearer, and Shay Given have made their path to become A-star football players and living idols for their dedicated supporters.
 St James’ Park was the first ever English stadium to bring 50,000 spectators to the league match while the record attendance is 68,000+ fans on a match against Chelsea back in 1930.

 Record Attendance: 61,905

 The club will never walk alone when more than 54,000 of passionate supporters are brought to one place at this glorious ground.
 Opened in 1886, Anfield is one of the biggest and most popular arenas not only in England but also in Europe.
 The general capacity was increased thanks to the updates and reconstructions made in 2014.
 However, it seems like new enlargements will be necessary considering a growing number of Liverpool fans from Egypt.